rmzelle/writing/docs/_build/html/_sources/translating-locale-files.txt

 ("long-ordinal-01" through "long-ordinal-10").

 Things are different for the "ordinal" form.
 Here, terms are only used to define the ordinal suffix ("nd" for "2nd").
-Secondly, terms and numbers don't correspond one to one.
+Furthermore, terms and numbers don't correspond one-to-one.
 For example, the "ordinal" term defines the default suffix, which is used for all numbers (unless, as described below, exceptions are introduced through the use of the terms "ordinal-00" through "ordinal-99").